utoni/nDPId/README.md

 # Abstract

 nDPId is a set of daemons and tools to capture, process and classify network traffic.
-Its minimal dependencies (besides a half-way modern C library and POSIX threads) are libnDPI (>=4.13.0 or current github dev branch) and libpcap.
+Its minimal dependencies (besides a to some extent modern C library and POSIX threads) are libnDPI (>=4.13.0 or current github dev branch) and libpcap.

 The daemon `nDPId` is capable of multithreading for packet processing, but w/o mutexes for performance reasons.
 Instead, synchronization is achieved by a packet distribution mechanism.